ItsNasher/ccappdev/README.md

 ### To Do List
+# Guide
+1. Download File
+2. Find the location of package.json
+3. `npm install` to download dependencies

 ## Login Register
 - Sessions (so that log out works, and the site remembers who is logged on)